 This is the oldest method of removing Xanthelasma.
 It consists in using the same procedure used for skin cancer excision.
-This is a very effective procedure in removing Xanthelasmas within one session.
+This is a very effective procedure in removing Xanthelasma within one session.
 However, it is very invasive:

 - Bleeding will inevitably occur during the surgical procedure